-Significant adverse impacts are not anticipated to regional transportation facilities or Natural Resources of Regional Significance as the amendment does not result in an increase in density or intensity of use.
+Significant adverse impacts are not anticipated to occur to the Regional Road Network or to Natural Resources of Regional Significance, as the amendment does not result in an increase in density or intensity of use.

 2. EXTRAJURISDICTIONAL IMPACTS INCONSISTENT WITH THE COMPREHENSIVE PLANS OF LOCAL GOVERNMENTS WITHIN THE REGION